developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/samples/multibarcode1/index.md

 >**NOTE**: The appearance of sample app screens can vary by sample app version, Android version and screen size.

-**Before beginning, download, build and install the sample app**.<br> For help, please see the [Sample App Set-up Guide](/emdk-for-android/7-4/guide/emdksamples_androidstudio).
+**Before beginning, download, build and install the sample app**.<br> See the [Sample App Set-up Guide](../../guide/emdksamples_androidstudio) for help.

 1. **Launch the sample app**.
 It should appear similar to the image below:
   <img alt="image" style="height:400px" src="MultiBarcode.png"/>

-2. **Select the desired scanner, point the device at a UDI scan target with multiple barcodes and press the scan trigger**.
-The status area should appear similar to the image below:
+2. **Select the desired scanner, point the device at a UDI scan target with multiple barcodes and press the scan trigger**.<br>The status area should appear similar to the image below:

   <img alt="image" style="height:400px" src="MultiBarcode_scan.png"/>